riffomonas/minimalR/07_statistical_analyses.md

 ## F-statistic: 1.917 on 3 and 484 DF,  p-value: 0.1258
 ```

-We see that the impact of BMI is significant, but that there's no meaninful difference between the three diagnosis groups.
+We see that the impact of BMI is significant, but that there's no meaningful difference between the three diagnosis groups.

 By default, `cor.test` performs a Pearson correlation, which assumes a linear relationship between the two variables.
 Having seen the FIT result distribution a few times now, we might suspect that it has a non-linear association with other variables.
 We can test the association with a Spearman correlation.